WDI-SEA/python-tuples-dicts/README.md

 # Python Classes and Data Structures: Practice Problems + Reading

-In this homework, you're going to write code for two challenge problems.
+In this lab, you're going to write code for two challenge problems.

 You'll practice these programming concepts we've covered in class: